-The English department provides courses to meet student needs in several areas: to fulfill the requirements of the core curricula of the University and of the College of Arts and Sciences; to provide majors in other disciplines with an opportunity for further humanistic enrichment through literature and writing; to offer majors and minors in English a variety of courses which reflect the literary heritage of Western civilization; and to provide a Bachelor of Arts degree in
+English Department courses fulfill the requirements of the core curricula of the University and College of Arts and Sciences and constitute a Bachelor of Arts degree in english: they provide majors in other disciplines with further experience in and appreciation for literature and writing; they offer majors and minors in english engagement with the literary heritage of Western and non-Western traditions: they develop students' mastery of the conventions and nuances of written prose.

-English.
-All undergraduate degree programs in the University require six semester hours in English: ENGL 101 or ENGL 200 and ENGL 102, 105, or 106 (ENGL 103H and ENGL 104H for Honors Program students).
-Students in the College of Arts and Sciences must take an additional three-credit literature course from ENGL 201-285 (206H for Honors Program students).
+All undergraduate degree programs in the University require six (6) semester hours in English: ENGL 101 and ENGL 102-106 (ENGL 103H for Honors Program members).
+Students in the College of Arts and Sciences must also take a 200level literature course.

-The department directs the operation of a Writing Center open to all undergraduate students at no charge; help is available there in the preparation of papers and reports.
 English majors may not use lower division courses to fulfill any part of the twenty-seven upper division credits required.
 Before graduation all English majors must register for and pass ENGL 499, the comprehensive examination, which is based on a departmental reading list.

-ENGL 370 or 480 will fill one (3 credit) elective requirement for English majors earning a secondary teaching credential.
+English majors earning a secondary teaching credential must fill one (3 credit) elective with ENGL 370 or 480.
 These students must also take ENGL 395.